jijihohococo/ichi-orm/README.md

 ### WHERE IN

-To make "WHERE IN" sql query, you can use "whereIn" function as shown as below
+To add a "WHERE IN" clause to a SQL query, use the "whereIn" function as shown below:

 ```php
 Blog::whereIn('id',[1,2])->get();